Funerals During the COVID-19 Pandemic

 We have implemented the following policies to ensure funerals can be held for the immediate family while also meeting public health guidelines:

-- Per Kane County’s improvement to Phase 4, as of February 3, 2021, the maximum capacity for visitations and funerals in our facility is 50 people.
+- Per Kane County’s improvement to a Bridge Phase, as of May 17, 2021, the maximum capacity for visitations and funerals in our facility is 250 people.
 (Houses of worship may have larger capacities, depending upon their size and policies.)

 - Hand sanitizer is readily available in our entryway for use upon entry and exit from our facility.
 You can also wash your hands with soap anytime in our bathrooms.